 This allows for a more natural option while still maintaining a high SPF.

-By themselves, natural vegetable oils are not a substitute for regular sunscreen, but when used in formulation they reduce the safety concerns many have against sunscreen ingredients.
+By themselves, natural vegetable oils are not a substitute for regular sunscreen, but when used in formulation, they reduce the safety concerns many have against sunscreen ingredients.

 Opt for physical sunscreens and also wear UPF clothing and hats (Ultraviolet Protection Factor).